zombocom/rundoc/test/fixtures/rails_7/rundoc.md

   $ bin/rundoc build --path test/fixtures/rails_7/rundoc.md
 -->

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 7 on Heroku.
-For information on running previous versions of Rails on Heroku, see the tutorial for [Rails 6x](getting-started-with-rails6) or [Rails 5.x](getting-started-with-rails5).
+For information on running previous versions of Rails on Heroku, see the tutorial for [Rails 6.x](getting-started-with-rails6) or [Rails 5.x](getting-started-with-rails5).

 ```
 :::-- $ ruby -e "exit 1 unless RUBY_VERSION == '3.0.2'"
 ```

-For this guide you will need:
+Before continuing, it’s helpful to have:

-- Basic familiarity with Ruby/Rails and Git
+- Basic familiarity with Ruby, Ruby on Rails, and Git
 - A locally installed version of Ruby 2.7.0+, Rubygems, Bundler, and Rails 7+
 - A Heroku user account: [Signup is free and instant](https://signup.heroku.com/devcenter).
+- A locally installed version of the [Heroku CLI](heroku-cli#download-and-install)

 ## Local setup

-Install the [Heroku CLI](heroku-cli#download-and-install) on your development machine.

-Once installed, the `heroku` command is available from your terminal.
-Log in using your Heroku account's email address and password:
+With the Heroku CLI installed, `heroku` is now an available command in the terminal.
+Log in to Heroku using the CLI:

 ```term
 $ heroku login